Nitrox33/SecureConnection/README.md

 # SecureConnection
-Secure connection is a python socket encrypted and secured with RSA for connection and AES / HMAC verification.
+SecureConnection is a python socket encrypted and secured with RSA for connection and AES / HMAC verification.